PSA readying sale of its stake in Chinese tie-up with Changan

-PARIS/BEIJING (Reuters) - Peugeot maker PSA Group (PEUP.PA) is preparing to sell its 50% stake in a joint venture with Chongqing Changan Automotive (000625.SZ), a Chinese partner also exiting the manufacturing tie-up, a spokesman for the French carmaker said on Thursday.
+PARIS/BEIJING (Reuters) - Peugeot maker PSA Group (PEUP.PA) is preparing to sell its 50% stake in a joint venture with Chinese partner Chongqing Changan Automotive (000625.SZ), a spokesman for the French carmaker said on Thursday.

-Changan had already signaled in regulatory filings from early November that it was seeking a buyer for its half of the venture, which builds cars under PSA’s DS brand.
-It was set up in 2011 and has struggled with falling sales.
+Changan has already signaled in regulatory filings from early November that it is seeking a buyer for its half of the venture, which builds cars under PSA’s DS brand.

+The manufacturing tie-up, known as Capsa, was set up in 2011 and has struggled with falling sales.

-PSA is also looking to sell out of the venture, known as Capsa, a spokesman confirmed, though the group added that it would still look to roll out DS in China, without giving further details of how.
+PSA is also looking to sell out of the venture, a spokesman said, though the group added that it would still look to roll out DS in China, without giving further details of how.

 “The two partners plan to sell their stakes in their joint venture,” the spokesman said.
 “That does not change anything regarding DS’s presence and development in China, a new strategic plan will be presented in the coming weeks or months.”